-The Center does this by supporting interdisciplinary research, community involvement, community projects, and research grants relative to contemporary issues in information, culture, data, technological innovation, and society – problem areas in digital life that are in no way bounded within a single unit, discipline, or College at the University of Arizona.
+The Center does this by supporting interdisciplinary research, community involvement, community projects, and research grants relative to contemporary issues in information, culture, data, technological innovation, and environmental change – problem areas in digital life that are in no way bounded within a single unit, discipline, or College at the University of Arizona.

 The Center’s objectives include:

-• developing cutting-edge research based in core questions about contemporary digital life,
+• developing cutting-edge research based in core questions about contemporary digital life, data management, and computational analytics, and

 • bringing together academics, public intellectuals, and community partners to engage in conversation and debate about where our collective research and policy should go as it relates to the rapidly changing digital world.ink sends e-mail)